Ablavi, a 13-year-old sponsored girl, embraces her mother, Ama.

 “I want to thank the sponsors of my daughter,” Ama says.
 “With this gift, we see the future with great hope.
 We have a house that belongs to us and our family is now united.
 I am filled withgreat joyfor whatGod has done for us.”

-God Answers a Girl’s Prayers: How child sponsorship has helped a girl in Togo overcome the many challenges of poverty.
+God Answers a Girl’s Prayers: How child sponsorship through Compassion International helped a girl in Togo overcome the many challenges of poverty.

 Ablavi is featured in this year’s Compassion Sunday!
 Host one today to share her story and encourage your friends to help more kids like her!